Civlac/SRWLED-Wiki/Installing-Sound-Reactive-WLED.md

 1. Select 'yes, wipes all data'
 1. Press Flash NodeMCU

-The sound reactive WLED binary is located as follows:
+The sound reactive WLED binaries are located at https://github.com/Aircoookie/WLED/releases/tag/v0.10.0
-*   ESP8266 binary: <not yet available>
-*   ESP32 binary: <not yet available>

 ## Compiling from a fresh install of the Arduino IDE